 Protection

 Reducing the surface for attack is key to mitigating vulnerability.
-Protecting CIAM workflows — particularly Login and other user interactivity — from the various efforts of bad actors is key; the consequences of the numerous opportunities for malicious targeting could be catastrophic to your business.
+CIAM workflows, particularly Login and other user interactivity, that detect and protect against the various efforts of bad actors are crucial: the consequences of the numerous opportunities for malicious targeting could be catastrophic to your business.
+As detection is key to prevention, the ability to enable progressive monitoring within a CIAM implementation — either continuously, periodically, or preferably some combination of both — is key to ensuring that your efforts to reduce attacks are working.

-To reduce the surface for any attack, however, you first need to understand the various attack vectors and know when you’re being targeted.
-Protecting a system is all very well and good, but without effective detection, you could be causing your users needless friction — potentially doing more harm than good.
+To reduce the surface for any attack, however, you first need to understand the various attack vectors and know when you’re being targeted; protecting a system is all very well and good, but if you don’t know what you’re protecting against, your protection mechanisms could be causing users needless friction, potentially doing more harm than good.
+An understanding of the various attack vectors is therefore fundamental, helping to protect your application(s) and safeguarding your users from the likes of:

 - Brute-force attack